Lostmyname/lmn-gulp-tasks/README.md

 ## Handling errors

 Most of the tasks in this package have error handling built in so that Gulp doesn't explode if you miss a semi-colon from your JS.
-BY default, the errors will be logged to the console and then ignored, but you can set your own handlers, either by changing the default handler, or by setting a handler per task.
+By default, the errors will be logged to the console and then ignored, but you can set your own handlers, either by changing the default handler, or by setting a handler per task.